djalbat/the-occam-user-manual/content/understanding-grammars/left-recursion.md

 expression~           ::= expression~expression ;
 ```

-However, we draw attention to one of the adjustments in order to justify the kinds of errors that result when certain forms of left recursion cannot be eliminated.
+However, some attention should be paid to one of the adjustments in order to justify the kinds of errors that result when certain forms of left recursion cannot be eliminated.
 Suppose then that the second definition is abridged:

 ```